turbot/steampipe-plugin-aws/docs/tables/aws_emr_instance_fleet.md

   f.cluster_id = c.id;
 ```

-### Get the provisioned & target on demand capacity details per cluster
+### Get the provisioned & target on demand capacity of the instance fleets

 ```sql
 select